 About Mission Innovation

 Mission Innovation (MI) is a global initiative of 22 countries and the European Union to dramatically accelerate global clean energy innovation.
 As part of the initiative, participating countries have committed to seek to double their governments’ clean energy research and development (R&D) investments over five years, while encouraging greater levels of private sector investment in transformative clean energy technologies.
 These additional resources will dramatically accelerate the availability of the advanced technologies that will define a future global energy mix that is clean, affordable, and reliable.

 Each of the 22 participating countries and the European Union—which represent more than 80 percent of global clean energy R&D budgets—plans to double its governmental and/or state-directed clean energy R&D investment over five years, reaching around a combined USD $30 billion per year in 2021.
 New investments are focused on transformational clean energy technology innovations that can be scaled to varying economic and energy market conditions that exist in participating countries and in the broader world.

 Private Sector and Business Leadership

 High-level leadership is provided by member governments’ Ministers with responsibility for clean energy innovation.
-A Steering Committee, comprised of member government representatives, provides strategic guidance to foster implementation of the Enabling Framework.
+The MI Steering Committee, comprised of member government representatives, provides strategic guidance to foster implementation of the Enabling Framework.
 Core administrative functions are carried out by the MI Secretariat, a small, flexible team supporting the Steering Committee.

 Three MI Sub-Groups organized around themes of the Joint Launch Statement carry out specific tasks: